fabiankaraben/xeocast-com/terraform/README.md

 *   `CLOUDFLARE_API_TOKEN`: Your Cloudflare API Token.

 Add these as secrets to your GitHub repository settings (`Settings > Secrets and variables > Actions`).

+**Note:** A second `git push` with some website changes is required to throw the deployment in the Cloudflare Pages project.